 Insurance broker Insurance agent

-Insurance brokers use their knowledge of the insurance market to find the best level of insurance cover at the best price for their customers.
+Insurance brokers use their knowledge of the insurance market to help find the right cover, at the best price, for their customers.

 1. Entry requirementsYou’ll usually need to start as an insurance technician, junior account handler or trainee broker and work your way up.
 To get taken on you'll usually need GCSEs at grades 9 to 4 (A* to C), including English and maths, and A levels.